friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 ## Schema generation

-As mentioned above `ShopStore` also defines a database schema.
+As mentioned above `ShopClient` also defines a database schema.
 A database schema is the declaration of database **containers**, **commands** and **messages**.

 All declarations are expressed as types in a schema.
 This principle enables code generation as types